 While it may sound complex, it’s actually quite easy to calculate because it only requires two budget numbers – net credit sales and average accounts receivable.

-The accounts receivable turnover formula is important because it helps businesses keep a close eye on cash flow.
+The accounts receivable turnover formula helps businesses keep a close eye on cash flow.
 In other words, it helps companies ensure that they don’t spend (or lend) more than they earn.

 By implementing the accounts receivable turnover ratio, you can identify collections issues quickly and make necessary changes to improve cash flow before things get out of hand.